The Restaurant Capital Lifecycle | Liberty Capital Group

 Months 6–24: fighting for break-even while the clock burns

-In this phase, working capital becomes the obsession.
+Working capital becomes the obsession.
 Every dollar that comes in needs a job before it arrives.
-Your food cost target is 28–32%.
-Your labor cost target is 30–35%.
-Together they're called Prime Cost — keep Prime Cost below 62–65% of revenue and you have a chance.
-Above 70% and you're mathematically unable to survive long-term without a structural change.
+Food cost target: 28–32%.
+Labor cost target: 30–35%.
+Together they're called Prime Cost β€” keep it below 62–65% of revenue and you have a chance.
+Above 70% and you're mathematically unable to survive without a structural change.

-The working capital loop: In food service, you pay vendors in 15–30 days but you collect revenue daily.
-This seems favorable — and it is, until a bad month, a broken refrigerator, or a health inspection fee hits.
-A $20,000 emergency in month 8 can cascade into a death spiral if there's no access to fast capital.
-This is exactly when restaurant owners reach for Merchant Cash Advances — and often wish they hadn't.
+The working capital loop: You pay vendors in 15–30 days but collect daily.
+This seems favorable β€” until a broken refrigerator or bad month hits.
+A $20,000 emergency in month 8 can cascade into a death spiral without fast capital access.

-A business line of credit is the gold standard working capital tool: draw what you need, pay it back when revenue allows, pay interest only on what's outstanding.
-If you established this before you needed it (ideally during startup), you have an invaluable safety net.
-Lenders like to give lines of credit to restaurants that don't need them; the moment you desperately need one, approval gets harder.
+A business line of credit is the gold standard tool here: draw what you need, repay when revenue allows.
+Establish it before you need it β€” lenders give lines to restaurants that don't need them.
+The moment you desperately need one, approval gets harder.

-This phase ends when you consistently clear break-even and begin building a small reserve.
-That typically happens between month 12 and month 24.
-When you first have a three-month cash cushion, you've graduated to Stage 3.
+This phase ends when you consistently clear break-even and build a small reserve β€” typically month 12 to 24.
+When you have a 3-month cash cushion for the first time, you've graduated to Stage 3.

-⚡ Stage 2 Capital Snapshot
+⚑ Stage 2 Capital Snapshot

-Prime Cost Target ≤ 62–65% Food + Labor ÷ Revenue
+Prime Cost Target≀ 62–65%Food + Labor Γ· Revenue

-MCA Danger Zone 3rd Draw+ Stacking = structural crisis
+MCA Danger Zone3rd Draw+Stacking = structural crisis

 3STAGE